NDari/gocrunch/mat/README.md

 ```go
 func (m *Mat) Vals() []float64
 ```
-Vals returns the values contained in a mat object as a 1D slice of float64s.
+Vals returns the values contained in a  as a 1D slice of float64s.